siddharth-pro/gitSiddharth.github.io/projects.md

 * Address and data cycles are as per the datasheet of LM75A.
 * Design is implemented on Spartan 3E FPGA of Papilio One FPGA board.
 * Temperature data is obtained in hexadecimal.
-* Tool used: Xilinx ISE and Questasim
+* Tools used: Xilinx ISE and Questasim
 #### [View Project](/i2cread.html)

 ### 8-bit RISC CPU